CodeMaverickVikash/Typescript-tutorial/readme.md

-Install typescript using "npm i -g typescript"
+Install typescript using "npm i -D typescript"
 Check TS installed or not using "tsc -v"

 How to run TS code?